-Susan Chang, Quill Studios: "TyranoBuilder is drag and drop and easy for newcomers who don't wanna touch a line of code.
+Susan Chang, Quill Studios (A Summer With the Shina Inu): "TyranoBuilder is drag and drop and easy for newcomers who don't wanna touch a line of code.
 It can be customized with HTML/CSS.
 It’s fast for prototyping.
 Specifically, it's fast to create something workable in under an hour if for some reason you wanna check branches and stuff."

 Perfect for you if: You’ve got money to burn and at least some basic knowledge of coding

 Example games: Alstroemeria, Mr. End of the World, Grave Affection: Your Sentiments

 Degica’s all-in-one visual novel engine is the priciest out of all the options listed here, but it also purports to be one of the best options for creating your own visual novel.
 While its price may be a barrier for some, Visual Novel Maker does come with a full suite of features.